CKShetty4/Hotel-Management/README.md

 # Hotel Management System in C
 This is a hotel management system designed to streamline operations and enhance guest experience.
-Built in C, it offers a terminal interface for guests and hotel staff.
+Built in C, it offers a terminal interface for guests.

 **Features:**
 - Room Selection and Booking: